Photo Source: Bethany World Prayer Center

 Send Joshua Project a map of this people group.

 |Christian Adherents:||0.00 %|

 |Affinity Bloc:||Arab World|

-Many are dependent on farming and animal production for their livelihoods.
-For most Turku Arab, agriculture is the basis of the economy.
-Sorghum and millet are their staple crops, but watermelons, gourds, okra, sesame, and cotton are also grown.
-Turku Arabs also raise cattle, sheep, goats, donkeys, and dogs.
-Cheese and butter are made from the milk of both cows and goats.
+Turku Arabs in the Central African Republic are dependent on farming and animal production for their livelihoods.
+Agriculture is the basis of the economy.
+Sorghum and millet are their staple crops, but they also grow watermelons, gourds, okra, sesame and cotton.
+Turku Arabs also raise cattle, sheep, goats, donkeys and dogs.
+They make cheese and butter from cow and goat milk.

 Some Turku Arabs rely on nomadic herding for their livelihood, traveling with their herds of cattle or camels to better grazing lands and water sources.
-This reflects the continuance of Arab traditional culture, which first emerged in the deserts among people known as Bedouins, or desert nomads.
+This reflects the continuance of Arab traditional culture, which first emerged in the deserts among Bedouins, desert nomads.
 Other Turku Arabs are successful businessmen and merchants.
-As such, they are deeply involved in the commercial activities of the cities in their region.
+They are deeply involved in the commercial activities of the cities in their region.

 Most Turku Arabs are peasants who live in permanent settlements or villages in rural areas.
 Their houses are simple, round dwellings with grass-thatched roofs.
 The nomadic groups live in temporary camps, seasonally migrating with their herds.
 They live in portable dome-shaped shelters made of branches covered with grass.
 The few Turku Arab businessmen and merchants who reside in the cities, however, live in rectangular houses with tin roofs.

 The birth of children, especially boys, is cause for celebration among Turku Arabs.
 The first word a baby hears is the word "Allah" whispered in its ear.
 From an early age, boys go to the fields to help their fathers and older brothers with cultivation.
 They are taught by their fathers to obey and respect older males.
 Girls help their mothers cook and help care for the younger children.